-- Student Web portal
+- Student course portal

 - Computer laboratories

 - Quick-use student kiosks

-- Campus-wide Internet access

 - Computerized library access

 - Computerized classrooms

-- · Wireless connectivity
+- On-campus wireless connectivity

-The student Web portal, myFranklin, provides University announcements, access to courses, course history, student mail, financial aid information, and the ability to manage personal student account information.
-Upon authentication, the course Web page includes specialized technology resources to enhance the learning experience, and includes: FranklinLive! for collaboration, drop box, chat rooms, whiteboard, and bulletin board.
+The student course portal, myFranklin, provides University announcements, access to courses, course history, student mail, financial aid information, and the ability to manage personal student account information.
+Upon authentication, the course web page includes specialized technology resources to enhance the learning experience, and includes: MyLive for collaboration, drop box, chat rooms, and discussion board.

-Computer laboratories are located at our Main Campus, Delaware, Dublin, Westerville, and Indianapolis locations.
+Computer laboratories are located at our Main Campus, Delaware, Dublin, Gahanna, and Indianapolis locations.

-Student kiosks and quick print stations have been designed for convenient access and are located in the lobby of Frasch Hall, the second-floor lobby of Phillips Hall, and in the lobby of the Paul J. Otte Center for Student Services.
+Student kiosks and quick print stations have been designed for convenient access and are located in the lobby of Frasch Hall, and in the lobby of the Paul J. Otte Center for Student Services.
 The computers in these kiosks provide access to the Internet and Microsoft Office applications.